-Section.
-9-38.
-Floodplain Development Permit required.
+Sec.
+9-38. - Floodplain development permit required.

-A Floodplain Development Permit shall be required in conformance with the provisions of this ordinance prior to the commencement of any Development activities.
-The Floodplain Regulations Technical Guidance Document may be used for illustrative purposes to assist in determining the applicable type of Floodplain Development Permit required.
+A floodplain development permit shall be required in conformance with the provisions of this chapter prior to the commencement of any development activities.
+The floodplain regulations technical guidance document may be used for illustrative purposes to assist in determining the applicable type of floodplain development permit required.

-Section.
-9-39.
-Compliance.
+Sec.
+9-39. - Compliance.

-No structure or land shall hereafter be located, extended, converted or structurally altered without full compliance with the terms of this ordinance and other applicable regulations.
+No structure or land shall hereafter be located, extended, converted or structurally altered without full compliance with the terms of this chapter and other applicable regulations.

-Section.
-9-40.
-Abrogation and greater restrictions.
+Sec.
+9-40. - Abrogation and greater restrictions.

-It is not intended by this ordinance to repeal, abrogate, annul or in any way impair or interfere with any existing provisions of laws or ordinances or any rules, regulations or permits previously adopted or issued, or which shall be adopted or issued, in conformity with law, relating to the use of buildings or premises; nor is it intended by this ordinance to interfere with or abrogate or annul any easements, covenants or other agreements between parties; provided, however, that, where this ordinance imposes a greater restriction upon the use of buildings or premises or requires larger yards, courts or other open spaces than are imposed or required by such existing provisions of laws or ordinances, or by such rules, regulations or permits or by such easements, covenants or agreements, the provisions of this ordinance shall control.
+It is not intended by this chapter to repeal, abrogate, annul or in any way impair or interfere with any existing provisions of laws or ordinances or any rules, regulations or permits previously adopted or issued, or which shall be adopted or issued, in conformity with law, relating to the use of buildings or premises; nor is it intended by this chapter to interfere with or abrogate or annul any easements, covenants or other agreements between parties; provided, however, that, where this chapter imposes a greater restriction upon the use of buildings or premises or requires larger yards, courts or other open spaces than are imposed or required by such existing provisions of laws or ordinances, or by such rules, regulations or permits or by such easements, covenants or agreements, the provisions of this chapter shall control.

-Section.
-9-41.
-Interpretation.
+Sec.
+9-41. - Interpretation.

-In the interpretation and applications of this ordinance, all provisions shall be:
+In the interpretation and applications of this chapter, all provisions shall be:

-- (a) Considered as minimum requirements; - (b) Liberally construed to meet the purposes and objectives of this regulation as stated in Sections 9-4 and 9-5; and - (c) Deemed neither to limit nor repeal any other powers granted under state statutes.
+- (a) Considered as minimum requirements: - (b) Liberally construed to meet the purposes and objectives of this regulation as stated in sections 9-4 and 9-5; and - (c) Deemed neither to limit nor repeal any other powers granted under state statutes.

-Section.
-9-42.
-Warning and disclaimer of liability.
+Sec.
+9-42. - Warning and disclaimer of liability.

-The degree of flood protection required by this ordinance is considered reasonable for regulatory purposes and is based on scientific and engineering consideration.
+The degree of flood protection required by this chapter is considered reasonable for regulatory purposes and is based on scientific and engineering consideration.
 Larger floods can and will occur on rare occasions.
 Flood heights may be increased by manmade or natural causes.
-This ordinance does not imply that land outside the Special Flood Hazard Areas or uses permitted within such areas will be free from flooding or flood damages.
-This ordinance shall not create liability on the part of the City of Charlotte, Mecklenburg County, or on any agent, officer or employee thereof for any flood damages that result from reliance on this ordinance or by any administrative decision lawfully made hereunder.
+This chapter does not imply that land outside the special flood hazard areas or uses permitted within such areas will be free from flooding or flood damages.
+This chapter shall not create liability on the part of the city, Mecklenburg County, or on any agent, officer or employee thereof for any flood damages that result from reliance on this chapter or by any administrative decision lawfully made hereunder.

-Section.
-9-43.
-Penalties for violation.
+Sec.
+9-43. - Penalties for violation.

-Violation of the provisions of this ordinance or failure to comply with any of its requirements including violation of conditions and safeguards established in connection with grants of Floodplain Development Permits, Variances or special exceptions, shall constitute a misdemeanor.
-Any person who violates this ordinance or fails to comply with any of its requirements shall, upon conviction thereof, be fined not more than five hundred dollars (\$500.00) or imprisoned for not more than thirty (30) days.
+Violation of the provisions of this chapter or failure to comply with any of its requirements including violation of conditions and safeguards established in connection with grants of floodplain development permits, variances or special-exceptions-conditions, shall constitute a misdemeanor.
+Any person who violates this chapter or fails to comply with any of its requirements shall, upon conviction thereof, be fined not more than \$500.00 or imprisoned for not more than 30 days.
 Each day such violation continues shall be considered a separate offense.
-Nothing herein contained shall prevent the City of Charlotte or the Floodplain Administrator from taking such other lawful action as is necessary to prevent or remedy any violation, including but not limited to seeking injunctive relief, orders of abatement, or other similar equitable relief.
+For appeals, fines do not accumulate during the time period from receipt of a notice of appeal to the Board of Adjustment decision described in Article VI.
+Nothing herein contained shall prevent the city or the floodplain administrator from taking such other lawful action as is necessary to prevent or remedy any violation, including but not limited to seeking injunctive relief, orders of abatement, or other similar equitable relief.

-Sections 9-44-9-60.
-Reserved.
+Sec.
+9-44-9-60. - Reserved.

-ARTICLE IV.
-ADMINISTRATION AND ENFORCEMENT
+ARTICLE IV. - ADMINISTRATION AND ENFORCEMENT

-Section.
-9-61.
-Designation of Floodplain Administrator.
+Sec.
+9-61. - Designation of floodplain administrator.